 The GSO may permit deferment of TAship funding due to an approved LOA for a maximum of one year.
 TAship funding cannot be approved for any LOA during your first semester.
 The DGS may consider requests to defer funding for a subsequent semester, so long as it is filed no later than halfway into that semester (these are referred to as "retroactive" leaves of absence, in that they will retroactively take effect for the semester you are currently in).
-The same standards shall apply to the DGS's approval of retroactive requests for deferments of TAship funding as do to the approval of current requests.
+The same standards shall apply to the DGS's approval of retroactive requests for deferments of TAship funding as apply to the approval of current requests.
+Please note that if you take a retroactive leave of absence, you are responsible for paying full tuition and fees if you attended any class.
+Your tuition remission will be revoked and will not cover your tuition costs.